 Ecclesiastes 9

-The structure of the chapter traces an emotional arc.
+The structure of the chapter follows a clear emotional arc.
 It begins in shadow (vv.
 1--6), with death leveling all distinctions.
 It rises into light (vv.
-7--10), with Qoheleth's most joyful imperative to eat, drink, love, and work with all one's might.
+7--10), with Qoheleth's call to eat, drink, love, and work with all one's might.
 It then returns to the unpredictability of life (vv.
-11--12) and the tragic irony that wisdom, though superior to strength, is despised when it comes from the wrong person (vv.
+11--12) and the irony that wisdom, though better than strength, is despised when it comes from the wrong person (vv.
 13--18).
-Throughout, the tension between life's brevity and its God-given goodness creates the emotional and theological heart of the book.
+Throughout, the tension between life's brevity and its God-given goodness stands near the center of the book.

 One Fate for All (vv.
 1--6)